 In the New Scenario dialog box that opens, select Goal-oriented Scenario.

 Note: If a script was created in a version of VuGen or TruClient that is later than the Controller version, the script may not run.
 In this case you may be prompted whether to allow the script to run.
-A notice will be put in the Load Generator log.
+A notice is added to the Load Generator log.

 When you click OK, the Design tab opens and displays the new scenario.